kubeflow/kubeflow/user_guide.md

 ### Usage Reporting

 By default, Kubeflow will report **anonymous** usage data using [spartakus](https://github.com/kubernetes-incubator/spartakus), Kubernetes' reporting tool.
-Spartakus **does not report any presonal information** see [here](https://github.com/kubernetes-incubator/spartakus) for more detail.
+Spartakus **does not report any personal information**.
+See [here](https://github.com/kubernetes-incubator/spartakus) for more detail.
 This is entirely voluntary and you can opt out by doing the following

 ```